Football clubs

 1922

-St Leonards United was formed in 1922 and bears no relation to the former professional club; the side barely lasted one season.
+St Leonards United were formed in 1922, with no connection to the former professional clubof the same name.
+The side lasted for only one season.

 St Leonards Wanderers